Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Summary

 \item Since the high altitude of dust production region is required, we have suggested that photochemical haze is a promising candidate to generate the dusty outflow that may explain the large radii of super-puffs (Section \ref{sec:dis_dust_nature}).
 This supports the idea of \citet{Gao&Zhang20}.
 Alternatively, meteoric dust might also work to enhance the observable radii if a sufficient amount of meteoroids are incoming.
 Meteoric dust produces the silicate features in atmospheric transmission spectra that would be able to diagnose whether the meteoric dust abundance is significant (Section \ref{sec:spectrum}).

-\item Dusty outflow efficiently obscure the atmospheric features in transmission spectra, as suggested from observations on super-puffs (Section \ref{sec:spectrum}).
-Since only tiny dust can be blown up, transmission spectra of dusty outflow tend to exhibit spectral slopes in a wide range of wavelengths.
+\item Dusty outflows efficiently obscure the atmospheric features in transmission spectra, in agreement with the observations of super-puffs (Section \ref{sec:spectrum}).
+Since only tiny dust can be blown up, transmission spectra of dusty outflows tend to exhibit spectral slopes in a wide range of wavelengths.
 The radii of super-puffs would decrease with increasing the wavelength if the atmospheric dust causes the radius enhancement, which can be tested by future observations of JWST.
-In addition, we find that dusty outflow potentially causes the ``cloud-base effect'' when the dust is completely blown up by outflow, which might be useful to examine whether or not the dusty outflow is present.
+In addition, we find that dusty outflows potentially cause the ``cloud-base effect'' when the dust is completely blown up by an outflow, which might be useful to examine whether or not the dusty outflow is present.

 \item We have discussed why super-puffs are uncommon despite the suggested universality of photochemical hazes (Section \ref{sec:MR}).
-Using an interior structure model, we have demonstrated that the radius enhancement by atmospheric dust could work only when the planet is near the evaporation limit, regardless of whether or not the dust can be transported to upper atmospheres.
+Using an interior structure model, we have demonstrated that the radius enhancement by atmospheric dust can work only when the planet is near the evaporation limit, regardless of whether or not the dust can be transported to the upper atmosphere.
 This is because the drastic radius enhancement is viable only when the pressure scale height is so large that the restricted Jeans parameter becomes $\Lambda\la20$ (Equation \ref{eq:main_ratio}).
-Such large scale height always causes intense atmospheric escape by increasing the sonic point density.
-We have predicted that only planets verge on total atmospheric loss, corresponding to the mass range of $M_{\rm p}{\sim}2$--$5M_{\rm \oplus}(T_{\rm eq}/500~{\rm K})^{4/3}$ (Equation \ref{eq:mass_range}), can be super-puffs through the radius enhancement by high-altitude hazes.
+Such a large scale height always causes intense atmospheric escape by increasing the sonic point density.
+We have predicted that only planets on the verge of total atmospheric loss, corresponding to the mass range of $M_{\rm p}{\sim}2$--$5M_{\rm \oplus}(T_{\rm eq}/500~{\rm K})^{4/3}$ (Equation \ref{eq:mass_range}), can be super-puffs through the radius enhancement caused by high-altitude hazes.

 \item Porosity evolution of atmospheric dust hardly affects the qualitative conclusion of this study (Section \ref{sec:porosity}).
 Particle growth and subsequent settling still regulate how much dust can be transported by the outflow.
 This is because the growth timescale via settling-driven collisions is independent of particle density (Equation \ref{eq:tau_coal}).
-On the other hand, we found that atmospheric dust potentially grows into aggregates with relatively compressed internal structures in escaping atmospheres, which may act to flatten the observed transmission spectra.
+However, we found that atmospheric dust potentially grows into aggregates with relatively compressed internal structures in escaping atmospheres, which may act to flatten the observed transmission spectra.